-Service and Warranty
+Service and Warrants

 We generally warrant our newly manufactured products against defects in materials and workmanship from one to five years from the date of manufacture depending on the type of product.
 Our warranty obligation is generally limited to repair or replacement.
-We have engaged third parties in various countries in multiple regions, including Africa, Asia Pacific, Australia, Europe, India, Latin America, the Middle East and North America to provide various levels of testing, processing and/or recertification of returned products for our customers.
-In addition, we receive and service returned hard drives at our U.S. facility.
+We have engaged third parties in various countries in multiple regions, including Africa, Asia Pacific, Australia, Europe, India, Latin America, the Middle East and North America, to provide various levels of testing, processing and/or recertification of returned products for our customers.